c-hive/guides/docker/best-practices.md

 #### Use entrypoints to install dependencies during runtime and cache them via volumes

-Build-time caches do not transfer to runtime, not even with buildkit.
+For local development.
+A better alternative would be build-time caching, but those do not transfer to runtime, not even with buildkit.

 GOOD